clojure-emacs/clj-refactor.el/README.md

 If point is on a dependency vectors in, e.g. in `project.clj`, it will get hotloaded into the repl.

+## Extract function

+Extract the form at point, or the nearest enclosing form, into a toplevel defn.

+With a prefix the newly created defn will be public.

 ## Miscellaneous

 With clj-refactor enabled, any keybindings for `paredit-raise-sexp` is